dogweather/forkful/content/en/ruby/strings/using-regular-expressions.md

   \ combinations in strings, enabling developers to search for, match, and manipulate\u2026"
 lastmod: '2024-03-13T22:45:00.539542-06:00'
 model: gpt-4-0125-preview
-summary: "Regular expressions (regex) in Ruby are patterns used to match character\
-  \ combinations in strings, enabling developers to search for, match, and manipulate\u2026"
+summary: Regular expressions (regex) in Ruby are patterns used to match character combinations in strings, enabling developers to search for, match, and manipulate text efficiently.
 title: Using regular expressions
 weight: 11
 ---